-How to baseline an engineering team in 30 days.
+How to baseline a product delivery team in 30 days.

-If you're a founder or COO running a company with an engineering team, here's a question worth sitting with: how would you know, today, whether your team is doing well?
+If you sit above an engineering or product delivery team, whether as a founder, COO, CTO, VP, or Head of Delivery, here's a question worth sitting with: how would you know, today, whether your team is doing well?

 Most of the answers we hear are circular.
 "They seem busy."
 "We're shipping things."
-"The senior engineer says we're on track."
+"The senior engineers say we're on track."
 Those are vibes, not data.
-And vibes are what get you to the eighteenth month of a slow rebuild before realizing the team plateaued in month four.
+Vibes are what get you to the eighteenth month of a slow rebuild before realizing the team plateaued in month four.

 You can't improve what you can't see.
-The first 30 days of a Fractional CTO engagement is mostly about installing visibility — not as a surveillance project, but as a way to tell the difference between a team that's getting better and a team that's just getting busier.
+The first 30 days of an embedded delivery engagement is mostly about installing visibility.
+Not as a surveillance project, but as a way to tell the difference between a team that's getting better and a team that's just getting busier.
 Here's how that work runs.

 Why the question is hard

-Engineering performance is genuinely difficult to measure.
+Delivery performance is genuinely difficult to measure, and the trap deepens when leaders look only at engineering signals.
 Lines of code is a vanity metric.
 Story points are made up.
 Velocity moves with team composition.
 Tickets closed depends on how tickets are sized.
 Even commits per week can be gamed by anyone who knows you're watching commits.
+And none of those numbers tell you whether the team is building the right thing in the first place, or whether they can change direction when the answer turns out to be no.

-The trap most founders fall into is picking any single metric and tracking it weekly.
+The trap most leaders fall into is picking any single metric and tracking it weekly.
 The metric becomes the goal, the team optimizes for it, the goal stops mapping to outcomes.
-Goodhart's Law lives in every engineering org: as soon as a measure becomes a target, it stops being a useful measure.
+Goodhart's Law lives in every delivery organization: as soon as a measure becomes a target, it stops being a useful measure.

 The fix isn't to find a better single metric.
-It's to triangulate across four lenses simultaneously, and to baseline once before deciding which to optimize.
+It's to triangulate across four lenses simultaneously, covering both halves of the question (are we building the right thing, and are we building it well?), and to baseline once before deciding which to optimize.

 The four lenses